exlskills/devstack/README.md

 `host_dockernetwork_ip` - in standard docker networking, the value is `172.17.0.1`.
 See `docker_compose` below for additional considerations
 `ports_on_host` - the list of local machine ports to assign to EXLdevstack individual services
 `docker_compose` values for `network_name` and `domain_suffix` - as there may be other `docker-compose` projects running on the local machine, the network naming and configuraton may need to be adjusted to avoid any potential overlaps

+(NOTE: in the current design, some of this information is duplicated in `docker-compose-ini.yml` and has to be updated in both places:
+`docker-compose` network name and domain suffix)

 - From the `devstack` cloned project directory, run `docker-compose` `build` using the `docker-compose-ini.yml` file to build the container for the `installer` service.
 The process will pull `exlskills/devstack-installer-base` image and configure it with the selected local user information
 ```
 docker-compose -f docker-compose-ini.yml build